ecraft/ecraft-logging_library/README.md

 # Ecraft::LoggingLibrary

-This library provides logging support for your application or framework, with an opinionated default configuration in terms of log format, etc. It is compatible with both JRuby and MRI.
+This library provides logging support for your application or framework, with an opinionated default configuration in terms of log format, etc.

+It is compatible with both JRuby and MRI.
+Requires Ruby 2.2+.

+Wraps the functionality of [mixlog-log](https://github.com/chef/mixlib-log).

 ## Installation